Dedicated to nuclear medicine

 Trusted to make a difference for patients

-We develop, manufacture and distribute radiopharmaceutical products that meet industry-standards in quality, efficacy and innovation.
+We develop, manufacture and distribute radiopharmaceutical products that meet industry-leading standards in quality, efficacy and innovation.

 A winning formula

 We believe in building long-term partnerships that drive sustainable growth for our customers.